lambdaclass/cairo-vm.c/README.md

 - `memory_add_segment`: Creates a new, empty segment in memory and returns a pointer to its start.
 Values cannot be inserted into a memory segment that hasn't been previously created.

 - `memory_insert`: Inserts a `maybe_relocatable` value at an address indicated by a `relocatable` pointer.
-For this operation to succed, the pointer's segment_index must be an existing segment (created using `memory_add_segment`), and there musn't be a value stored at that address, as the memory is inmutable after its been written once.
+For this operation to succed, the pointer's segment_index must be an existing segment (created using `memory_add_segment`), and there mustn't be a value stored at that address, as the memory is inmutable after its been written once.
 If there is a value already stored at that address but it is equal to the value to be inserted then the operation will be succesful.

 - `memory_get`: Fetches a `maybe_relocatable` value from a memory address indicated by a `relocatable` pointer.